Put your teen parenting skills to the test

 Being a teen is doubly difficult.
 And scary.

 The following quiz is designed to walk you through some positive and effective ways of dealing with your teen.
 Answer all of the questions for a quick evaluation of your parenting style.
-(It might be easier to print out this quiz.
-There is a printer-friendly icon at the end of this post, under “Please share this post.”)
+(It might be easier to print out this quiz.)

 For each question, score yourself on a scale from 5 (best) to 0 (worst).
 Once you have a total, check your performance on the Parents and Teens Quiz Evaluation below.